mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 uploaded to the server, all that remains is to go to the **Deployments** tab and click **Create a deployment**.

-Select the image you just uploaded and **All devices**, then **Create deployment**.
+Select the Artifact you just uploaded and **All devices**, then **Create deployment**.

 !!!
-If you deploy to several device types (e.g. vexpress-qemu), the Mender server will skip these if no compatible artifact is available.
-This condition is indicated by the *noartifact* status.
+If you deploy across several device types (e.g. `beaglebone` and `vexpress-qemu`), the Mender server will skip these if no compatible artifact is available.
+This condition is indicated by the *noartifact* status in the deployment report.
 Mender does this to avoid deployments of incompatible rootfs images.
+However, if you have Artifacts for these other device types, identified by the same Artifact name, then Mender will deploy to all the devices there are compatible Artifacts for.

 ## See the progress of the deployment

 As the deployment progresses, you can click on it to view more details about the current status across all devices.
-In the example below, we can see that a BeagleBone has installed the update and is rebooting into it.
+In the example below, we can see that a BeagleBone is downloading the update.
-The QEMU device is skipped because no compatible artifact was available for it.

 ![Mender UI - Deployment progress - BeagleBone Black](deployment_report_bbb.png)